fpiraneo/oclife/README.md

 After unzipping the downloaded archive under the `apps` directory of ownCloud, the app has to be activated; login on ownCloud as `administrator` (note: the actual administrator's username can be different following your installation), in the lower left corner of the page you can find the `apps` menu icon; recall it then browse the app listing to look for `oclife`; select and enable it.

+#How to use
-After returning to the main page a new `Tags` icon on the left menu bar should appears; select it; a single item called `root` is displayed: That is the root tag, parent of all the tags you will create.
+On the main page a new `Tags` icon on the left menu bar should appears; select it; a single item called `root` is displayed: That is the root tag, parent of all the tags you will create.

 A right click on the `root` tag shows the contextual menu; choose `New` to enter a new tag.
 As you can see there are other two options like `Rename` and `Delete` which the meanings and usage should be trivial.